b3ck/server-bitrate-html/ALL_SERVERS/README.md

 # Configure the way the script fetches the bitrate:

 ## Line 115;
-The following line configures the interval the script fetches all of the bitrates from the server stats pages in the array, this is in milleseconds, so 2000 would equal 2 seconds.
+The following line configures the interval the script fetches all of the bitrates from the server stats pages in the array, this is in milliseconds, so 2000 would equal 2 seconds.
 ```javascript
     let interval = 2000;
 ```